Submitted by New Media Rights last modified Wed, 03/22/2023 - 4:47pm

 Applications for positions

-- Clinical Legal Intern - applications are now closed
+- Clinical Legal Intern - applications accepted each trimester

 - Job Opening: Public Interest Fellowship attorney position - applications are now open